 I would suggest putting them right across from a window or door.
 That way, the hallways can be bright and feel more in touch with nature.
 It really helps to create a more inviting atmosphere!

-Suspended Lanterns – Adding a Contemporary Flair!
+Suspended Lanterns for a Contemporary Look

 I absolutely love the idea of hanging lanterns from the ceiling!
 It can totally transform a dull hallway into a stunning work of art.
 Swapping out regular flush-mount lights for lanterns adds so much drama and character, especially in rooms with high ceilings.
 I just love the mix of vintage and modern rustic vibes they bring – it’s totally my style!